-Have you ever wondered where some of these sayings came from: "He has the Midas touch", "You have to find their Achilles heel", or "Don't be fooled by a Trojan horse!"
-Well, all these sayings, and many more, come from ancient Greek myths.
+Have you ever wondered where saying like, "He has the Midas touch", or, "You have to find their Achilles heel", come from?
 Ancient Greek is the root of many English words and phrases, and their culture has famous portrayals of themes and stories that are still relevant today.
-No matter how much time has passed, the lessons of these literary works remain important in today's age.

 Greek Mythology Lesson Plan - Hero's Journey of Perseus